-The Foundation entered into an agreement for management services with Foundation Management, Inc. ("FMI") on August 2, 2006.
-The agreement called for the Foundation to pay FMI 44% of all administrative income and 100% of Oklahoma Education Technology Trust (the "Trust") management fee income.
-The agreement was subsequently amended on August 28, 2012, for a term of three years.
-As a result of the amendment, 100% of management fee income from the Trust and the Muskogee Foundation (the "Muskogee Foundation") and 55% of administrative income earned by the Foundation are due to FMI.
-The fees expended under this agreement were \$887,624 and \$771,622 for the years ended June 30, 2014 and 2013, respectively.
+The Foundation initially entered into an agreement for management services with Foundation Management, Inc. (FMI) on August 2, 2006 that called for the Foundation to pay FMI administrative income and 100 percent of Oklahoma Education Technology Trust (the Trust) management fee income.
+The agreement was subsequently amended on December 11, 2014, for a term of three years.
+As a result of the amendment, 100 percent of management fee income from the Trust and the City of Muskogee Foundation, Inc. (Muskogee Foundation) and 55 percent of administrative income earned by the Foundation are due to FMI.
+The fees expended under this agreement were \$984,363 and \$887,624 for the years ended June 30, 2015 and 2014, respectively.

 On December 18, 2001, the Foundation entered into an agreement with the Trust to coordinate the ongoing activities of the Trust and manage the process of soliciting and evaluating grant requests for the Trust.
 The agreement has been renewed annually on a rolling three year basis, with provisions for earlier termination by either party.
 The Foundation is paid an annual fee by the Trust for services provided.
 The fee is calculated and charged monthly, and is based on the fair value of Trust assets.
 For the purpose of calculating the fee for services, a minimum fair value of Trust assets had been imputed, which resulted in a minimum fee of \$180,000.
-Fees for services received under this agreement were \$210,146 and \$192,483 for the years ended June 30, 2014 and 2013, respectively.
+Fees for services received under this agreement were \$218,136 and \$210,146 for the years ended June 30, 2015 and 2014, respectively.

-On January 14, 2008, the Foundation entered into an agreement with the Muskogee Foundation to hold, invest, manage and administer the funds received from the lease of Muskogee Regional Medical Center.
+On January 14, 2008, the Foundation entered into an agreement with Muskogee Foundation to hold, invest, manage and administer Muskogee Foundation.
 The term of the agreement was three years beginning with the date of funds received (August 2008), with provisions for earlier termination by either party.
 After the expiration date of the term of the agreement, the agreement will be automatically extended for successive one year periods.
 The Foundation is paid an annual fee by the Muskogee Foundation for services provided.
 The fee is calculated and charged monthly, and is based on the fair value of Muskogee Foundation assets.

-The monthly management fee is equal to the product of .30% of aggregate market value of the assets.
-Fees for services received under this agreement were \$398,302 and \$365,794 for the years ended June 30, 2014 and 2013, respectively.
+The monthly management fee is equal to the product of .30 percent of aggregate market value of the assets.
+Fees for services received under this agreement were \$416,601 and \$398,302 for the years ended June 30, 2015 and 2014, respectively.